Lina Trivedi: Technology career

-In the midst of the Beanie Babies phenomenon, Trivedi worked closely with the Children's Advertising Review Unit to help build standards that relate to children's Web sites in an effort to establish voluntary regulations designed to protect the privacy of children on the Internet.
-Specifically, her contributions related to rules involving children posting their home address and phone numbers on the Internet.
-This stemmed from the trading post pages on the Beanie Babies Web site where children often posted their contact information while trying to sell and trade their Beanie Babies.
-This was one of the challenges Trivedi cited in managing the Beanie Babies Web site in the early days, when there were no rules related to privacy, and she took the initiative to establish some guidelines in an effort to protect children that were posting personal information on the Internet using the Ty Web site.
-After her career at Ty, she promoted these regulations among other companies that promoted products to children on the Internet, and spearheaded changes to the Web sites of Chicago International Children's Film Festival and the Spice Girls to adhere to these privacy regulations.
+In the midst of the Beanie Babies phenomenon, Trivedi worked closely with the Children's Advertising Review Unit to help build standards that relate to children's web sites in an effort to establish voluntary regulations designed to protect the privacy of children on the Internet.
+After her career at Ty, she promoted these regulations among other companies that promoted products to children on the internet, and spearheaded changes to the web sites of Chicago International Children's Film Festival and the Spice Girls to adhere to these privacy regulations.

-Trivedi transcended from her career with Beanie Babies and started her own Web design firm in 1997 where she developed the first Web sites for many notable entities, including the Sears Tower, Spice Girls and Mötley Crüe.
-Her innovations included broadcasting snapshots of the Chicago skyline from the top of the Sears Tower through their Web site.
+Trivedi transcended from her career with Beanie Babies and started her own web design firm in 1997 where she developed the first web sites for many notable entities, including the Sears Tower, Spice Girls and Mötley Crüe.
+Her innovations included broadcasting snapshots of the Chicago skyline from the top of the Sears Tower through their web site.

 Trivedi's design firm was named one of the top design firms in Chicago by Crain's Chicago Business in 1998.
-Trivedi was also named one of the top 30 local talents in 1999 by the Chicago Sun Times.
-Then in 2000, the Chicago Sun Times named Trivedi one of the top 30 Chicago area entrepreneurs under the age of 30.
+Trivedi was also named one of the top 30 local talents in 1999 by the Chicago Sun-Times.
+Then in 2000, the Chicago Sun-Times named Trivedi one of the top 30 Chicago area entrepreneurs under the age of 30.

-While leading her Web design firm, Trivedi also participated on a team of technology and finance professionals that produced the world's first realtime processing credit card application.
+While leading her web design firm, Trivedi also participated on a team of technology and finance professionals that produced the world's first realtime processing credit card application.
 This technology was first launched on Citigroup credit card products, including the Shell Credit Card, Texaco Credit Card and several student credit card brands that were operated by Citigroup.

-Presently, Trivedi develops publishing software designed to help people write content used to publish books and Web sites.
+In 2013, Trivedi began developing publishing software designed to help people write content used to publish books and web sites.
 Her most notable technology inventions include a patent pending artificial intelligence that can write.
 According to NBC, her inventions have been used to enable people to become authors by "taking the mechanics out of publishing so that writers can focus on the messages they are trying to convey".
+The artificial intelligence she invented was later referenced as the predecessor to ChatGPT.

+Today, Trivedi is developing artificial intelligence with her new start-up company called Joii.ai.